bekiryazgann/ekodb/README.md

 - 🚀 **Default caching layer**

-  SleekDB will serve data from cache by default and regenerate cache automatically!
+  EkoDB will serve data from cache by default and regenerate cache automatically!
 Query results will be cached and later reused from a single file instead of traversing all the available files.

 - 🌈 **Rich Conditions and Filters**